 Holy Cow, Organic whole-milk vending: 24hrs – 7 days a week!

 Land on which our orchards grow has been in the Hoskyns’ family since the 1740’s, when Jonathan’s ancestor William Hoskins (sic), first started purchasing land in the area.

 Hal and Bill had built the farm shop in 1970 to sell their own farm produce, at that time consisting of apples, pears, strawberries, blackcurrants, vegetables, milk, cheese, cider and apple juice.
-Business was good in the the 1970’s but the arrival for the supermarkets in the 1980’s meant the beginning of the end of seasonal produce and the popularity of “farm gate sales”.
+Business was good in the the 1970’s but the arrival of the supermarkets in the 1980’s meant the beginning of the end of seasonal produce and the popularity of “farm gate sales”.

-It was time for another change and in March 2007, the business returned to the farm.
+It was time for another change and in March 2007, the retail business returned to the farm.
 Anwen took over managing the farm shop full time the following year.